 - Write your loved one a personal love letter in place of the speech and give it to them the night before the wedding

 - Have another member of the wedding party join you for a joint speech, so you have someone up there with you

 You’ve decided you don’t want to give a speech, what do you do?

 If you’re sure you don’t want to give a speech, it’s time to tell your loved one you will not be giving a speech at their wedding.

 If possible, set a time to meet with them in person.
 Let them know you care about them and are dedicated to supporting them through their wedding planning process and their big day, but you don’t feel comfortable giving a wedding speech.

-Understand that they may express disappointment or sadness over your decision, but you don’t need to feel pressured to change your mind.
-If they express concern over not having anyone speak on their behalf, you can suggest asking someone else from the wedding party or even a family member to give a speech instead.
+Understand that they may express disappointment or sadness over your decision.
+However, you don’t need to feel pressured to change your mind.
+If they express concern over not having anyone speak, suggest asking someone else from the wedding party or even a family member to give a speech.